JD-Radadiya/ECEN_758_Project_Group_17/README.md

 ## Problem Overview
 Fashion MNIST is a widely used benchmark that replaces the original MNIST datatset of handwritten digits.
 It comprises of 70,000 images; each image is 28x28 pixels in grayscale.
-In Fashion MNIST we have 10 classes and also the dificulty is increased by having images very similar to each other such as shirt and T-shirts in this new datatset.
+In Fashion MNIST we have 10 classes and also the difficulty is increased by having images very similar to each other such as shirt and T-shirts in this new datatset.
 Fashion MNIST classes:
 | Class | Label |
 |:------:|:---------------------:|